Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## POST projects-documents-create

-Create a PDF document based on the link you provide within the project using project_reference as its reference.
+It creates a PDF document based on the link you provide within the project using project_reference as its reference.

 ```shell
 curl --location 'https://api.ezus.app/projects-documents-create' \